vojtechruz/vojtechruzicka-blog/README.md

 2. Run `npm install` in the root directory to download the dependencies.
 3. Run `gatsby develop` to run local development server.
 4. Access the running blog on `http://localhost:8000/`.

+## Forking
+Feel free to fork this blog and use it for your purposes.
+You can delete all the posts and change the personal info, themes or anything else.